Cancer or Infection? How Can I Tell?

-Redness and breast rashes can also signal some sort of skin issue, such as a fungal infection, so the above list is not a complete catalog of every possible problem.
-If you have any of the above symptoms, you need to see your doctor for two reasons: you will probably need an antibiotic, and you need to have inflammatory breast cancer ruled out.
+Redness and breast rashes can also signal other sorts of skin issues, such as a fungal infection, so the above list is not a complete catalog of every possible problem.
+If you have any of the above symptoms or other breast changes, you need to see your doctor for two reasons: you will probably need an antibiotic, and you need to have inflammatory breast cancer ruled out.

 Inflammatory breast cancer represents about 1%-5% of all breast cancer cases, so the chances are that your symptoms that look like an infection are an infection.
 IBC symptoms overlap with mastitis symptoms although the red area with IBC is likely to cover a larger area, usually at least a third of the breast.
 In addition, fever is not an IBC symptom.
 So suppose you have no fever and you are not breastfeeding.
 Why might your doctor still be giving you an antibiotic instead of a biopsy?